huggingface/blog/accelerate-large-models.md

 While that has worked pretty well in the past years, very large models make this approach challenging.
 Here the model picked has 6.7 *billion* parameters.
 In the default precision, it means that just step 1 (creating the model) will take roughly **26.8GB** in RAM (1 parameter in float32 takes 4 bytes in memory).
 This can't even fit in the RAM you get on Colab.

 Then step 2 will load in memory a second copy of the model (so another 26.8GB in RAM in default precision).
-If you were trying to load the largest models, for example BLOOM or OPT-176B (which both have 176 billion parameters), like this, you would need 1.4 **terabytes** of CPU RAM.
+If you were trying to load the largest models, for example BLOOM or OPT-176B (which both have 176 billion parameters), like this, you would need **700 GB** of CPU RAM.
 That is a bit excessive!
 And all of this to just move the model on one (or several) GPU(s) at step 4.

 Clearly we need something smarter.
 In this blog post, we'll explain how Accelerate leverages PyTorch features to load and run inference with very large models, even if they don't fit in RAM or one GPU.
 In a nutshell, it changes the process above like this: